joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 For customers, subscription pricing can offer a number of benefits as well.
 They can access the product or service for a lower initial cost than if they were to purchase it outright, and they may have the flexibility to adjust their subscription level or cancel at any time.
 Subscription pricing also allows customers to spread out the cost of the product or service over time, making it more affordable and accessible to a wider range of users.

 However, subscription pricing can also present some challenges for businesses.
 One potential issue is the need to continually provide value to subscribers in order to retain their business.
-If customers feel that the product or service is no longer providing value, they may choose to cancel their subscription, resulting in lost revenue for the business.
+If customers feel that the product or service is no longer providing value, or feel the company is not providing ongoing product development and innovation, then they may choose to cancel their subscription, resulting in lost revenue for the business.

-Another potential issue is the need to continually invest in product development and innovation in order to stay competitive and attract new subscribers.
-This can require a significant investment of time and resources, particularly for businesses operating in rapidly-changing industries.

-Despite these challenges, subscription pricing remains a popular and effective business model for many companies, particularly in the software and digital industries.
-By offering a recurring revenue stream and a more flexible pricing structure, subscription pricing can help businesses to better serve their customers and build a more stable and sustainable business.

 ## Tiered pricing